JakeWnuk/ptt/README.md

         Show statistics output when possible.
   -vvv
         Show verbose statistics output when possible.
-  -w int
+  -w value
-        Number of words to use for a transformation if applicable.
+        Number of words for transformations if applicable.
+Accepts ranges separated by '-'.
 -------------------------------------------------------------------------------------------------------------
 Transformation Modes:
 These create or alter based on the selected mode.